 Lard, for instance, doesn’t have a stellar reputation.
 This is despite the fact that more than 50% of fatty acids in lard are unsaturated, mostly coming from oleic acid, the monounsaturated fatty acid that is also found in olive oil (more than 60% of it) .
 It’s linked to many positive health benefits.
 Most people who demonize lard certainly don’t realize that it consists largely of the fatty acids that they praise for their health benefits when it comes from more ‘acceptable’ sources.

 The only foods in which the percentage of saturated fat exceeds unsaturated fat are coconuts and dairy products.
 While this may seem frightening, it’s not a problem.
 In fact, an association study found that dairy consumption is associated with decreased cardiometabolic disease mortality .

 I will never understand how meat became associated with being the primary source of saturated fat.
 First of all, the majority of meat that we eat is very low in total fat.
 For example, the average steak contains about 5% fat .
 There are fattier cuts like pork belly and ribeye steak that people enjoy, no less because of fat’s ability to literally transport flavor.
-Most of us, however, mistakenly avoid the parts of the animal that are high in fat, such as the brain and other fatty cuts of meat.
-Do you know anyone who eats brain?
-Except for Nutrita’s co-founder Raphael… Clearly, fatty cuts are thought to not good for our heart health.
+Most of us however, mistakenly avoid the parts of the animal that are high in fat, such as the brain and the fattier cuts of meat.
+Do you know anyone who eats brain (except for Nutrita’s co-founder Raphael…)?
+Clearly, fatty cuts are thought to not be good for our heart health by most people.
 It may surprise you though that meat is actually higher in unsaturated than saturated fat – who knew?